 Accessing specialized services can be required to ensure that a child or youth's needs are appropriately addressed.
 We understand that having to travel for specialist appointments can be difficult for families.
 We also understand the value of having your child or youth's entire team together to formulate an effective treatment plan.

-The John McGivney Children's Centre (JMCC) is pleased to offer several specialty medical clinics through our partnership with London Health Sciences Centre (LHSC) and Hotel Dieu Grace Health Care Regional Children's Centre (RCC).
+The John McGivney Children's Centre (JMCC) is pleased to offer several specialty medical clinics through local, regional and provincial partnerships.
 We have a number of visiting paediatric specialists that hold clinics at JMCC throughout the year.
 These clinics offer families and JMCC team members the opportunity to coordinate treatment plans together thereby providing a more seamless service to families.

 Children aged six to 12 with significant feeding challenges including but not limited to an aversion to eating most foods and difficulty maintaining an adequate weight and height for their age accompanied by signs of mental health concerns such as heightened anxiety, fear or significant negative behaviour related to eating.